-The goal of library & information science is to enable access to, use and consequent understanding of information.
-To do this, the discipline is concerned with the processes of the information communication chain: the creation, dissemination, management, organisation, preservation, analysis and use of information, instantiated as documents.
+Library & information science answers the questions around access to, and understanding of information.
+The discipline is concerned with the processes of information communication: the creation, dissemination, management, organisation, preservation, analysis and use of information, instantiated as documents.
 The processes sustain the record of humankind, and are closely linked to the concepts of information literacy and scholarly communication.

-- The nature of library & information science as a discipline: its future, relationship with other subject areas (e.g. computer science, digital humanities, cultural studies, media studies), and the implications for education, research and practice (more)
+- The nature of library & information science as a discipline: its future, relationship with other subject areas (e.g. computer science, digital humanities, cultural studies, media studies, performing-arts), and the implications for education, research and practice (more)

 - Information: the nature of information, how it is understood within different disciplines, and unifying characteristics (more)